pixeltris/TwitchAdSolutions/README.md

 - Navigate to the uBlock Origin Dashboard (the extension options)
 - Under the `My filters` tab add `twitch.tv##+js(twitch-videoad)`.
 - Under the `Settings` tab, enable `I am an advanced user`, then click the cog that appears.
 Modify the value of `userResourcesLocation` from `unset` to the full url of the solution you wish to use (if a url is already in use, add a space after the existing url). e.g. `userResourcesLocation https://raw.githubusercontent.com/pixeltris/TwitchAdSolutions/master/dyn/dyn-ublock-origin.js`

+## Applying a solution (userscript)

+Tampermonkey / Greasemonkey can be used on the files suffixed by `userscript.js` e.g. `low-res-userscript.js`

 ## Other solutions / projects